Canon 1D X Mark II vs Sony A6000

 Review summary: Canon 1D X Mark II vs Sony A6000

 So how do things add up?
-Is the Canon 1D X Mark II better than the Sony A6000 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 1D X Mark II and the Sony A6000?
+The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.